 2012 Annual Summary

-- LPP demonstrated that our approach is, by far, the leader in the effort to achieve aneutronic or radioactive-waste-free fusion, the only known route to ecologically clean, cheap, bio-safe, and unlimited energy.
+- LPPF demonstrated that our approach is, by far, the leader in the effort to achieve aneutronic or radioactive-waste-free fusion, the only known route to ecologically clean, cheap, bio-safe, and unlimited energy.

-- LPP eliminated arcing problems in the FF-1 fusion device that were blocking progress; it developed and used simulations to improve the FF-1 fusion device design, and acquired a greater theoretical understanding of FF-1’s 1.8 billion- degree temperatures.
+- LPPF eliminated arcing problems in the FF-1 fusion device that were blocking progress; it developed and used simulations to improve the FF-1 fusion device design, and acquired a greater theoretical understanding of FF-1’s 1.8 billion degree temperatures.

 - We initiated collaboration with the Plasma Physics Research Center in Iran, established closer collegial links with Princeton Plasma Physics Laboratory, and set up collaboration with Japanese simulation scientists.
 These collaborations will help substantially in accomplishing our goals in 2013.